China leads in space race to digital currency | DW | 05.10.2020

 By becoming the first world power to dominate the digital sphere, China could potentially carve out a stronger position for itself in the global economy and make it less vulnerable to sanctions from Washington, another step in Beijing challenging the US for global dominance.

-That's part of the idea, anyways.
-Whether other countries will be so eager to use a Chinese-issued digital currency is another story.
+That's part of the idea.
+However, wether other countries will be so eager to use a Chinese-issued digital currency is another story.

-The potential for tracking payments — and spying — could deter other countries and international players from jumping on board, Badenheim says.
+The potential to track payments could deter other countries and international players from jumping on board, Badenheim says.

 The Chinese state could theoretically abuse its digital yuan to track transactions of its own citizens, but also any companies or countries that would use the digital yuan.